Satay Chicken Skewers with Spicy Coconut Peanut Dipping Sauce

 ¼ cup white vinegar

-1 tbsp. white or brown sugar
+1 tbsp. raw or brown sugar

 ¼ to ½ tsp.
 Chinese chili sauce (optional)